fieldtrip/website/workshop/ohbm2018/forward.md

 ## 3(EEG).
 Create the source-model

 In this phase, source locations are selected within the gray matter compartment.
-During this tutorial we recommend to create a rather coarse grid (cfg.grid.resolution = 5;), in order to be able to compute the forward solution in the time available in this course.
+During this tutorial we recommend to create a rather coarse grid (cfg.resolution = 5;), in order to be able to compute the forward solution in the time available in this course.

     cfg                 = [];
-    cfg.grid.resolution = 5; %in mm
+    cfg.resolution = 5; %in mm
     cfg.headmodel       = headmodel_fem_eeg;
     cfg.inwardshift     = 1; %shifts dipoles away from surfaces
     sourcemodel         = ft_prepare_sourcemodel(cfg, headmodel_fem_eeg);